laura-is-here/tiffany-hooton-therapy-hugo/content/_index.md

   body: |
     I am a Marriage and Family Therapist Associate offering therapy in the greater Long Beach area.

-    __I am a queer therapist who is:__

-    - Committed to serving the LGBT community
-    - Sex worker-allied
-    - Trans-affirming

-    Feel welcome to contact me for a free consultation and we can begin the path of healing together.
+    If you are looking for a therapist who is queer, committed to serving the LGBT community, trans-affirming, and sex worker-allied, feel welcome to contact me for a free consultation and we can begin the path of healing together.
   toggle: true
 about: true
 contact: true